yvelikova/axway-open-docs/content/en/docs/central/proxy_rate_limit.md

 Rate limiting is a way to protect the backend service underlying (or implementing) your API.
 The use of resources underlying your API are protected from more aggressive consumer activity (or spikes in total API calls) which could overwhelm the backend service capacity.

-API providers typically measure processing limits in Transactions Per Second (TPS).
-Rate limiting at the API level is a way to enforce a maximum TPS for all of your API consumers.
+API providers typically measure processing limits in Transactions Per (Seconds/Minutes/Hours/1day).
+Rate limiting at the API level is a way to enforce a maximum Transactions Per (Seconds/Minutes/Hours/1day) for all of your API consumers.
 In AMPLIFY Central, we provide rate limiting around the API Proxy activity.

 ### AMPLIFY Central API rate limiting

-AMPLIFY Central currently provides a fixed window rate limiting implementation with a one second window.
-Simply explained, each second on the minute your API gets a budget of API transactions.
-Each valid API transaction uses one unit of the budget.
-At the beginning of each second the budget is reset to its configured value.
-If the budget is exhausted before the second is over, all API transactions are refused until the budget is reset.
+AMPLIFY Central currently provides a variable interval rate limiting implementation with a sliding window bucket algorithm with minimum of 1 second interval to maximum of 1 day.
+Intervals should be specified in duration format P[n]Y[n]M[n]DT[n]H[n]M[n]S or P[n]W supported by ISO_8601 standard.
+For more information duration format, please refer to wiki link  https://en.wikipedia.org/wiki/ISO_8601#Durations

 A valid API transaction is an API transaction that has been successfully processed by AMPLIFY Central.

 AMPLIFY Central allows for two levels of enforcement for rate limiting.
 At the proxy level, rate limiting affects all API transactions regardless of the consuming application.
 At the proxy and application level, rate limiting affects all API transactions originating with a specific application.
 You can enforce one or both levels with AMPLIFY Central.